cose-wg/HPKE/draft-ietf-cose-hpke.md

 This section describes the Recipient_structure.
 It serves instead of COSE_KDF_Context for COSE-HPKE recipients (and possibly other COSE algorithms defined outside this document).
-It MUST be used for COSE-HPKE recipients as it provides the protection for recipient protected headers.
+It MUST be used for COSE-HPKE recipients as it provides the protection for recipient-protected headers.
 It is patterned after the Enc_structure in {{RFC9052}}, but is specifically for a COSE_recipient, never a COSE_Encrypt.
 The COSE_KDF_Context MUST NOT be used in COSE-HPKE.